 Anne Donovan, M.Ed, BCBA, LABA

-Anne has been serving as the Coordinator of ACCEPT Education Collaborative’s School Consultation & Assessment Services for over 10 years.
-She received a Master’s degree in Education and is a licensed special education administrator and Board Certified Behavior Analyst.
-Her extensive experience working with public school districts and Collaboratives to develop a range of special education programs and services and provide professional development opportunities to build districts' capacity to meet the needs of diverse student populations.
+Anne Donovan has been serving as the Director of ACCEPT Education Collaborative’s School Consultation & Assessment Services for over 10 years.
+She received a Masters Degree in Education and is a licensed special education administrator and Board Certified Behavior Analyst.
+Anne has extensive experience working with public school districts and Collaboratives to develop a range of special education programs and services and provide professional development opportunities to build districts' capacity to meet the needs of diverse student populations.
 She has presented at numerous conferences and workshops on a variety of topics in the field of Special Education, and she also serves as an Adjunct Faculty member at Bridgewater State University and Framingham State University where she teaches graduate level courses.
 Anne’s interests include special education program development and improvement based on systemic evaluation.
 She has an advanced certification in Organizational Behavior Management (OBM) and works to apply these principles in the program evaluations she conducts in order to help administrative teams determine strengths and areas for improvement within their school district’s special education programs.
-Anne has also participated in several initiatives with the Massachusetts DESE, including being a trained strategic planning facilitator using the Planning for Success (PfS) framework.
+She has also participated in several initiatives with the Massachusetts DESE, including being a trained strategic planning facilitator using the Planning for Success (PfS) framework.

 Rebecca Hakansson, M.S., CCC-SLP